-PEI serves a targeted population of children, all with special needs.
-Our students have varying types and degrees of hearing loss and the associated delays in language and communication, speech and articulation, auditory skill development, cognition, pragmatic, adaptive, social-emotional, and play skills.
-We also serve a smaller number of hearing children with speech and language delays that impact many of the same skill sets as our deaf and hard-of-hearing children.
+PEI serves a targeted population of children, with special needs.
+Our students may have varied types and degrees of hearing loss and the associated delays in language and communication, speech and articulation, auditory skill development, cognition, pragmatic, adaptive, social-emotional, and play skills.
+Secondly, we serve a number of hearing children with speech and language delays that impact many of the same skill sets as our deaf and hard-of-hearing children.
+Thirdly, we also serve children who have hearing and have no other speech, language, or developmental delays.
 Our aim is to provide language-related lessons as well as typical preschool program lessons that address the skills and needs described above.